Joshua62210/Pointer-No-Catch-Up-Delay/README.md

 **⚙️ How does it work ?**

-Windows may introduce a slight delay between your actual movement and the movement of the pointer on the screen due to:
+Windows may introduce a slight delay between your actual movement and the movement of the pointer on the screen due to :

 Movement coalescing: Windows may merge movements that are very close together to reduce the number of events delivered.